Frequently Asked Questions

 What is MPavilion?

 We’re so happy you asked.
 MPavilion is just as it sounds: a temporary pavilion located in the heart of Melbourne.
 Each year the Naomi Milgrom Foundation commissions a world-renowned architect to design MPavilion, which becomes the centre of a free spring-summer program of talks, workshops, performances, installations and more.
 MPavilion is a new civic space, a cultural laboratory and a way for the whole community to engage in dialogues with and about design and architecture.
-MPavilion 2018, designed by Barcelona-based architect and educator Carme Pinós of Estudio Carme Pinós, is the fifth MPavilion in an ongoing series and will open on 12 November 2019.
+MPavilion 2019, designed by Glenn Murcutt, will be the sixth MPavilion in an ongoing series and will open on 12 November 2019.
 Read more about MPavilion here.

 Where is MPavilion?